OpenBCI/Documentation/websitev2/docs/Software/CompatibleThirdPartySoftware/01-Matlab.md

 #### Using EEGLAB

 If EEGLAB isn't already running, enter "eeglab" into the Matlab command line to start the program.
-Import your matrix into EEGLAB using the EEGLAB GUI: File -&gt; Import Data -&gt; Using EEGLAB functions and plugins -&gt; From ASCII/float file or Matlab array
+Import your matrix into EEGLAB using the EEGLAB GUI: File -> Import Data -> Using EEGLAB functions and plugins -> From ASCII/float file or Matlab array

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/Matlab/eeglab_dataimport.png?raw=true" width="80%" />